danielaconstantin-hub/teamair/README.md

 ### Objective

-The objective of this project is to create a service-orientated architecture for your application, this application must be composed of at least 4 services that work together.
+The objective of this project is to create a service-orientated architecture for an application, which must be composed of at least 4 services that work together.

 ### Implementation